 With the average Canadian home having debts of over $1.7 for every $1 income, the death of a spouse can lead to significant financial stress for the surviving spouse and children.

-The insurance payout can be used for reducing or even paying off such household debts like car loans, mortgage and credit cards.
+The life insurance payout can be used to reduce or even pay off such household debts like car loans, mortgage and credit cards.

 If your family may have to sell the house to pay off the loan, you should consider getting a life insurance.